iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 > Ideen med app'en er rigtig god, men den bruger bare alt for meget strøm.<br> :date: __2020-09-28 07:10:46__

-> The app should be able to tell me the number of close contacts per week at e.g. +15 min as a info about my interactions<br> :date: __2020-09-26 20:35:58__

 #### 1-star reviews